mayswind/ezbookkeeping/README.md

     $ cp -R conf <target>/conf

 All the files will be placed in `<target>` directory.

+You can also build docker image, make sure you have [docker](https://www.docker.com/) installed, then follow these steps:

+    $ ./build.sh docker

 For more information about how to install ezBookkeeping, please visit our documentation.